arunshekher/e107vagrantbox/README.md

  ![screen shot 2017-05-19 at 12 11 24 pm](https://cloud.githubusercontent.com/assets/315195/26240873/a6a01c02-3c93-11e7-9723-9832e1e76539.png)

-# Software included
+# What's Provisioned?
 e107-VagrantBox is built on Ubuntu 16.04.2 LTS (Xenial)64-bit base vagrant box.
 The server is provisioned with following versions of web stack software, modules and tools.
+More added regularly.

     Apache 2.4.18
     MySQL 5.7.18